watsonfellowship/watson-51/_fellows/trinity-eimer.md

 ---

 During the COVID-19 emergency, US lockdowns heavily impacted normal rituals of dying and consequently impacted normal grieving processes.
-On my Watson, I investigated changes in grief cross-culturally post-pandemic in individuals with distinct religious and cultural backgrounds, basing my project in interactions with healthcare workers and bereaved individuals.
+On my year I investigated changes in grief cross-culturally post-pandemic in individuals with distinct religious and cultural backgrounds.
+I based my project in interactions with healthcare workers and bereaved individuals.